Legal Notices

 10. Discrimination, harassment, intimidation, or bullying in district programs and activities, including in those programs or activities funded directly by or that receive or benefit from any state financial assistance, based on a person's actual or perceived characteristics of race or ethnicity, color, ancestry, nationality, national origin, immigration status, ethnic group identification, age, religion, marital status, pregnancy, parental status, physical or mental disability, medical condition, sex, sexual orientation, gender, gender identity, gender expression, or genetic information, or any other characteristic identified in Education Code 200 or 220, Government Code 11135, or Penal Code 422.55, or based on the person's association with a person or group with one or more of these actual or perceived characteristics

-11. Educational and graduation requirements for students in foster care, homeless students, students from military families, and students formerly in a juvenile court school
+11. Educational and graduation requirements for students in foster care, homeless students, students from military families, and students formerly in a juvenile court school now enrolled in the school district, pupils who are migratory, and pupils participating in a newcomer program

 12. Every Student Succeeds Act

-13. Local Control and Accountability Plan
+14. Local Control and Accountability Plan

-14. Migrant education
+15. Migrant education

-15. Physical education instructional minutes
+16. Physical education instructional minutes

-16. Reasonable accommodations for a lactating student
+17. Reasonable accommodations for a lactating student

-17. Regional occupational centers and programs
+18. Regional occupational centers and programs

-18. School Plans for Student Achievement as required in the consolidated application for specified federal and/or state categorical funding
+19. School Plans for Student Achievement as required in the consolidated application for specified federal and/or state categorical funding

 20. School Site Councils as required for the Consolidated Application for Specified Federal and/or state categorical funding